rykroon/blog/content/posts/modern-monetary-theory.md

 draft = false
 title = 'Modern Monetary Theory' categories=["economics"]
-tags=["Modern Monetary Theory", "MMT", "monetary policy", "economics"]
+tags=["Modern Monetary Theory", "MMT", "monetary policy"]
 +++

 **Modern Monetary Theory (MMT)** is a heterodox macroeconomic framework that argues a government issuing its own currency—such as the United States—is not fiscally constrained in the same way households or businesses are when it comes to federal spending.